RISE-ASU-Capstone-Team/Resiliency/README.md

 $ pip install psycopg2-2.6.1-cp35-none-win_amd64.whl
 ```
 - Install [PostgreSQL]
-- I also suggest watching this [video] and use port 3304
+- Watch this [video] and use port 3304
 - Follow the video and look in the installation folder/bin of PostgreSQL for pgAdmin3 and run it (I suggest creating a shortcut)
+- Use the password 'capstone' since it is the default in settings.py
 - Create a database called 'rise'

-In cmd or terminal in the respository:
+In cmd or terminal in the respository directory:
 ```sh
 $ python manage.py makemigrations client
 $ python manage.py migrate